icorson3/advanced_enums/README.markdown

-NOTE: _This is an exercise I use to programming students Ruby fundamentals._
+NOTE: _This is an exercise I use to teach programming students Ruby fundamentals._

 # Advanced Enumerable Exercises